“We are therefore Christ’s ambassadors, as though God were making his appeal through us.”

 So today, my friends, know this: You are an ambassador for God, if you believe you are.
 What Jesus did at the Cross gives you this right!
 The foundation of your representation is reconciliation.
 Reconciliation is expressed easily through two things: belief and love.
 Belief and love are the two requirements to be reconciled with God through Christ.
 First, believe this truth of His forgiveness for your own sin.
 Second, embrace the love of the Father through your belief in Jesus Christ.
 Afterwards, you too have become an ambassador!
 Welcome!

 A prayer for you: Heavenly Father, thank you for teaching me the one true ministry, reconciliation.
 For so long, I was distracted by stuff that doesn’t matter–and sometimes I still am.
 But even still, you gently guide me back toward what matters the most, belief and love.
 I want to thank you for your patience with me as I continue to learn more about representing you properly.
 I love you, and I’m so happy to be able to do this.
 Right now, I lift up all who are reading this, directly to you.
 So many of them have been distracted by the lies of the enemy and ill-informed Christians.
 They think they need to force the world to change, and they don’t.
-That very sentence causes strife in their soul, but that’s because you want them to be purged of such frustrations.
+That very sentence causes strife in their mind, but that’s because you want them to be purged of such frustrations.
 There is no pressure on them to be your ambassador, as they simply live life they’ll do it effortlessly–even when it’s difficult.
 Put their minds at ease by letting them know all they have to do is be themselves.
 As they do so, you take care of everything!
 Give them peace today!
 Give them confidence!
 Teach them more and more about just HOW reconciled they are with you, because of the Cross!
 COMPLETELY!
 As they go deeper into the knowledge of this truth, the easier it will be for them to tell others about it.
 Sometimes, they’ll even have to use words.
 In Jesus’ name I pray, amen!